-Location, location.
-Choose and de-clutter a spot in your home for your workouts.
+Choose a location.
+Designate and declutter a spot in your home for your workouts.
 Don't automatically pick your basement or garage.
 If it's not an appealing space, you won't want to spend a lot of time there.

-Consider an area near where you often sit.
+Look for an area near where you often sit.
 An empty corner or a spot near your TV, for instance, could be perfect.
-Just seeing your exercise place may inspire you to get up and move.
+Seeing your exercise place may inspire you to get up and move.
 You don't want it to be out of sight, out of mind.

-Whatever your favorite way to entertain yourself may be, get it ready to go and then save it until the next rainy day or evening you miss your Zumba class.
+Add some comforts.
+Whatever your favorite way to entertain yourself may be, get it ready to go, and then save it to enjoy during your workout.

 Some are free.
 Some are pay-as-you-go.
-Others require memberships and a monthly fee:
+Others require memberships and a monthly fee.
+Some ideas:

-- Curvy Yoga: Online classes or access to videos of yoga taught by a woman of size
+- Curvy Yoga: Online classes or videos of yoga taught by, well, a curvy woman

-- Physique 57: Access to videos of a boutique fitness class that combines ballet, Pilates, and isometrics
+- Physique 57: Videos of a boutique fitness class that combines ballet, Pilates, and isometrics

-- Pound Rockout Workout: Online version of a popular fitness class at Crunch gyms -- simulated drumming with lightly weighted drumsticks for cardio, Pilates, isometric movements, and pylometrics
+- Pound Rockout Workout: Online version of a popular fitness class at Crunch gyms -- simulated drumming with lightly weighted drumsticks for cardio, Pilates, isometric movements, and plyometrics

 - YogaGlo: Videos to download